rust-project-primer/book/src/building/readme.md

 This chapter discusses some issues you might run into when building Rust code in your project, and strategies for how you might solve them.

+You can also use [cargo-wizard](https://github.com/Kobzol/cargo-wizard) to apply some preset templates to optimize your project's build process for faster builds, smaller binaries, or better runtime performance.

 ## Reading

 ```reading